This video explains why in more detail.

 Disclaimer: No liability if you break something or injure yourself.
 If in doubt, get in touch for help.
 This is for information only.

-The size / length of the Antenna matters.
+Antenna length is important, the size / length of the Antenna matters.
 This is because of something known as ‘resonant frequency’.

 An antenna will operate at its most efficient, when resonant, therefore allowing the maximum power to radiate from the antenna.

 “An antenna will operate at its most efficient, when resonant, therefore allowing the maximum power to radiate from the antenna.”